allthingslinux/atl-wiki/README.md

 > [!WARNING]
 > Currently this is hardcoded for atl.wiki, in our next release we aim to create a base Mediawiki image that can be easily customized for other deployments seperate from our own images.
 >
-> **We do not reccomend using this for your own deployments at this time but we welcome any feedback or contributions.**
+> **We do not recommend using this for your own deployments at this time but we welcome any feedback or contributions.**

 This repository contains Mediawiki configurations used for the deployment of [atl.wiki](https://atl.wiki).
 Including Docker configurations, environment settings, and other necessary files to run Mediawiki in a containerized environment with scripts to aid in the deployment and running of the application.